bangsaenai/koopman-safeguard-python/README.md

    It is NOT a consumer product.
 If it crashes, burns, or flies away, that is the nature of experimentation.

    DO NOT SUE US.
-YOU HAVE BEEN #
+YOU HAVE BEEN INFORMED #
 ---
 🚩 MISSION STATUS: VICTORY DECLARED
 ### *The 12-Day Sprint / The Gatekeeper Defeated*